 Yale University Ph.D.
 Candidate

-Ben Koh debated for 4 years at Loyola High School in Los Angeles where he was the team captain his senior year.
-His junior year he qualified to Nationals in policy debate and to the TOC in LD his senior year.
-He was the Head LD Coach at Byram Hills High School for three years and coaches privately.
-He has coached finalists at Scarsdale, Yale, the Penn Round Robin, and TOC as well as champions at Walt Whitman, the Ohio State Tournament, and NCFL Nationals.
-In his three years of coaching, he's coached 5 TOC outround appearances, 12 TOC qualifications, and TOC outround participants every year.
-He is also on the planning committee for the Texas Debate collective and is the director for NSD Philadelphia.
+Benjamin Koh debated at Loyola High School in Los Angeles and qualified to the TOC and NSDA Nationals.
+He was the Head LD Coach at Byram Hills High School for three years, coaching finalists at Scarsdale, Yale, the Penn Round Robin, and TOC as well as championships at Walt Whitman, the Ohio State Tournament, and NCFL Nationals.
+He has coached 5 TOC outround appearances and 13 TOC qualifications.
+Now a MA candidate in American Studies in the Center for the Study of Ethnicity and Race at Columbia University, Ben is doing his academic work in the intersection of Asian-American Studies and Disability Studies.
+He is also on the planning committee for the Texas Debate Collective and is Director of NSD Philadelphia.